akshita1420/StaticVoid-Team/README.md

 │   └── server.js
 └── README.md
 ```

+## Additional Notes
+- Ensure MongoDB is running locally
+- Profile images are stored in the `backend/uploads/` directory
+- All API endpoints are prefixed with `/api`
+- Make sure to have write permissions for the uploads directory

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first.